Deep Inelastic Processes and the Equations of Motion: First Order Correction

 \subsection{Remarks}

-~~~ A) From most of the above relations one can see that a unique function represents both unpolarized ($f$ or $e$) and polarized ($g$ or $h$) distribution functions, independently of the fact that the nucleon is polarized or not.
-This is a consequence of the spin-orbit coupling\cite{bhs1} in gluon-quark interactions.
-For the same reason, the parameterization of $\Phi^{(1)}_{\mu}$ includes 5 independent functions and not only 3, despite the fact that it fulfils the homogeneous Dirac equation like $\Gamma_0$.
+~~~ A) Some of the functions, which appear in the equalities (\ref{fg}) to (\ref{htp}), are longitudinally ($g^{\bot}$, $g^{\bot}_{L,o}$) or transversely ($h^{'\bot}$, $h'$) polarized in an unpolarized nucleon.
+Conversely, other functions are unpolarized in a longitudinally ($f^{\bot}_{L}$) or transversely ($f_T$ and the "$e$"-functions) polarized nucleon\footnote{$f_T$ is known as the Sivers (1990, 1991) function}.
+This is a consequence of the spin-orbit coupling (Brodsky {\it et al.}, 2002a) in gluon-quark interactions.
+Furthermore, unlike previous authors (Boer and Mulders, 1998; Boer {\it et al.}, 2000; Goeke {\it et al.}, 2005), we find that such functions are are associated to the same inverse power of $Q$, independent of the kind of polarization (longitudinal or transverse) of the quark or of the nucleon.

 B) Among eqs. (\ref{fg}) to (\ref{fz}), those which concern only T-odd functions hold up to terms of order $(gM/Q)^2$.
 On the contrary, those which involve "hybrid" functions - including eq. (\ref{ff2}) - hold up to terms of order $gM/Q$.
-Analogous approximate relations of this latter type have been found in ref. \cite{aegm}.
+Analogous approximate relations of this latter type have been found by Avakian {\it et al.} (2008a) and by Efremov {\it et al.} (2009).

 C) By integrating the correlator (\ref{pargam}) over the transverse momentum of the quark, we obtain interesting results as regards twist-3 common functions.
 First of all, the fourth eq. (\ref{fz}) implies that $e(x)$ derives just T-even contributions, and therefore, apart from the (negligible) term illustrated in the previous section, it is essentially of order $(gM/Q)^2$.
-On the contrary, the main contributions to $g_T$ and $h_L$ are of order $gM/Q$ and are T-odd, therefore they change sign according as to whether they are involved in DIS or DY reaction.
-These last predictions could be tested by confronting the DIS double spin asymmetry\cite{e142,e143,e155} with the DY one\cite{dis5,stx}.
-In the case of DY one has to integrate over the transverse momentum of the virtual photon; moreover, if possible, it may be more promising to detect $\tau^+\tau^-$ pairs, whose polarization is perhaps less problematic to determine\cite{koy}.
+On the contrary, the main contributions to $g_T$ and $h_L$ are of order $gM/Q$ and are T-odd; therefore they change sign according as to whether they are involved in DIS or DY reaction.
+These last predictions could be tested by confronting the DIS double spin asymmetry (Anthony {\it et al.}, 1996a,b, 2003) with the DY one (Di Salvo, 2001; Soffer and Taxil, 1980).
+In the case of DY one has to integrate over the transverse momentum of the virtual photon; moreover, if possible, it may be more promising to detect $\tau^+\tau^-$ pairs, whose polarization is perhaps less problematic to determine (Kodaira and Yokoya, 2003).